Ph.D. Program Requirements

-Of the 15 courses required for the Ph.D, 10 must be seminars and workshops in the 272-283 series.
+Of the 15 courses required for the Ph.D., 10 must be seminars and workshops in the 272-285 series.
+(Only 4 graded units of PHIL 276 count towards the PhD course requirements).
 Up to 5 courses may be drawn from PHIL 125 (Intermediate Logic), courses in the PHIL 220-266 series (mixed undergraduate/graduate courses with an additional section for graduate students), or PHIL 290-292 (directed studies courses).
 Courses taken on a Satisfactory (S)/No Credit (NC) basis cannot be used to satisfy course requirements.
 Students are in addition expected to take one seminar on an S/NC basis each quarter after they have completed their course work until they advance to candidacy.

 Students who are unsure about the adequacy of their background are encouraged to take the test for diagnostic purposes.
 Depending on how a student does on the diagnostic exam, a student may be permitted to audit part or all of PHIL 124 in order to get the needed background for PHIL 125.